 Avila Adobe is believed to be the oldest surviving residence in Los Angeles.
 The structure was built in 1818 by the mayor of Los Angeles, Francisco Jose Avila.
 The area was part of Mexico at that time, and the mayor, like nearly all others in the area, where either citizens of Mexico or members of Native American tribes.
 Today, the home is located in the paseo of historical Olvera Street within the Plaza Historic District- a California State Historic Park.

-used for special occasions such as weddings or baptisms.
-Other areas of the adobe include a large courtyard with covered
+Today the Avila has seven rooms left.
+The largest room in the home is the family room which was used for dining, entertaining and social gatherings.
+The 'sala' or living room was only used for special occasions such as weddings or baptisms.
+Other areas of the adobe include a large courtyard with covered porches, stables and workshops.